Serrowxd/React-I/answers.md

 9. Props and State

 Props are inputs in a react component that are passed down from a parent to a child component, they are read only.
-If want to modify it, you use a state.
+State is managed by the componenet itself, and only componenets defined as classes can have states.